IBM-Blockchain-Archive/marbles/tutorial_part1.md

 	> (follow the prompts)
 	> cf push YOUR_APP_NAME_HERE

 1. The application will bind to the service "myblockchain" and grab the peer data from VCAP_SERVICES.
-Code for this is in app.js line 153ish
+Code for this is in [app.js](app.js#L153)

 #<a name="run"></a>Use Marbles App
 1. Open up your browser and browse to [http://localhost:3000](http://localhost:3000) or your Bluemix www route.